nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `addparent n/Billie t/friend e/billie@example.com a/Newgate Prison p/1234567 t/criminal`
 </box>

-### Editing a person : `edit`
+### Editing a contact : `edit`

-Edits an existing person in the address book.
+Edits an existing contact in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [lt/LESSON_TIME] [edu/EDUCATION] [t/TAG]…`

 <box type="info">

 **Notes about `edit`:**
-Edits the person at the specified `INDEX`.
+Edits the contact at the specified `INDEX`.

-* The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …
+* The `INDEX` refers to the index number shown in the displayed list of contacts.
+The index **must be a positive integer** (1, 2, 3, …) and cannot exceed the number of contacts in the displayed list of contacts.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
   </box>